Football Glossary and Football Statistics Glossary

 Fumbles Lost: -2 points

 SoS - Strength of Schedule indicates the combined winning percentages of the opponents this team played in a given year.
 Higher SoS indicates a tougher schedule, lower indicates easier.SRS - Simple Rating System, explained in this blog post, uses a team's point differential and strength of schedule to assign a rating to each team, with 0.0 considered average.
 The difference in two teams' SRS ratings can be considered to be a point spread should they play each other, disregarding home field advantage.
 St - the number of seasons in which the player was his team's primary starter at his position.
 T/G - in the team stats section of a coach's page, this denotes the team's takeaway/giveaway rank.
 TB (position) - tailback (in the single wing).
 TD - touchdowns.
 TD% - passing TD percentage: (passing TD)/(passing attempts).
 Tkl - tackles.
 We have tackle data for all players who were active in 1994 or later.
 Prior to 1994, the tackle data is unofficial, inconsistently recorded from team to team, and incomplete in our database.
 Also, before 1994, some teams recorded assists while others didn't, so we have lumped tackles plus assists together in the tackles column for those years.
-From 1994 to 2000, tackles were not an official stat, but were recorded consistently and should be complete in our database.
-From 2001 to the present, tackles have been an official statistic.
+From 1994 to present, tackles remain an unofficial stat, but are recorded consistently and should be complete in our database.
 VBD - the player's fantasy value for the season.
 VBD stands for Value-Based Drafting, but the initials have come to stand for the result of the method (i.e. the value of the player) in addition to the method itself.
 The method was popularized by Joe Bryant of footballguys.com in the early 90s.
 Essentially, the idea is this: the value of a player is the difference between his fantasy points and a baseline, with the baseline being defined as the number of fantasy points that a relatively cheap replacement would get.
 I've defined the baselines as the fantasy point totals of the #12 QB, the #24 RB, the #30 WR, and the #12 TE for each season.
 I won't go into detail on why I chose these numbers, but if you are a fantasy footballer, you probably have some idea.
 Anyway, here's an example.
 In 1975, O.J.
 Simpson had 362 fantasy points.
 The #24 ranked running back that year was John Brockington who had 116 fantasy points.
 Thus, O.J.'s value for 1975 is defined to be 362 - 116, which is 246.
 But wait, there's just one more thing.
 Since the NFL schedule was only 14 games long back in those days, I'll multiply that 246 by 16/14 to get 281 (I've also adjusted the values for the strike-shortened seasons of 1982 and 1987 in this way).
 NOTE: any player who is below the baseline will be counted as having zero value.
 WB (position) - wingback (in the single wing).
 XPA - extra points attempted.
 XPM - extra points made.
 Y/A - yards per attempt.
 Y/C - yards per completion.
 Y/G - yards per game.
 Y/R - yards per reception.
 Yds - yards.
 YScm - yards from scrimmage.
 That is, rushing yards plus receiving yards.

 Explanation of the Advanced Passing table